Rannu0/Task-Management/README.md

 # Task Manager

-Task Manager Plus is a versatile web-based task management application that not only helps you organize your daily tasks but also enhances your overall productivity with the addition of weather updates, a music player, and motivational memes and quotes.
+Task Manager is a versatile web-based task management web application that not only helps you organize your daily tasks but also enhances your overall productivity with the addition of weather updates, a music player, and motivational memes and quotes.

 ## Key Features